Naruto RPG

 • The mission group must complete a travel topic to the Mission Location following the Travel Rules before starting the mission.
 The players must state they are attempting to complete a mission on this travel topic.
 Once the travel is complete, the mission may begin as usual.

-• Players earn their Reward at the end of the mission thread but still must make a travel topic to return home.
+• Players earn their Reward at the end of the mission thread but must make a travel topic to return home.

-• Because these missions occur outside of a Great Nations borders, they are always subject to Ambush by rival ninja.
+• Because these missions occur outside of Great Nations borders, they are always subject to Ambush by rival ninja.

 • Bonus: +50% AP